MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab01_Create_company.md

 ---
 lab:
-    title: 'Lab01: Create and configure a new company'
+    title: 'Lab: Create and configure a new company'
     module: 'Module 2: Application Setup'
 ---